 Personal income increases in March, says BEA

-Personal income increased in March New government figures released at the start of May have found that the end of 2010’s first quarter saw widespread gains in most figures relating to consumer income, signaling that Americans may not be as strapped for cash and in need of debt consolidation as they have been in recent months.
+New government figures released at the start of May have found that the end of 2010’s first quarter saw widespread gains in most figures relating to consumer income, signaling that Americans may not be as strapped for cash and in need of debt consolidation as they have been in recent months.

 According to newly released data from the U.S. Bureau of Economic Analysis, personal income increased by $36 billion in March representing a 0.3 percent increase over the previous month’s figures.